 Unfortunately, truck drivers are not rewarded for the time they do not drive.
 Each truck driver earns money for the miles he or she covers, not for “down” time.
 This can lead some truck drivers to improperly log their hours so they can get paid more, and so their companies can earn more.
 These actions can lead to truck driver fatigue, which then leads to trucks running off the road, jackknifing, rolling over and other types of auto accidents.

-Semi truck drivers are often kept driving over the hours required by law by a company wanting to make bigger profits.
-This often results in serious injury or even death to others on the road.
-The team at Flora Templeton Stuart, Injury Lawyers is ready to come to the scene and preserve evidence.
+Semi-truck drivers are often kept driving over the hours required by law by a company wanting to make bigger profits.
+This often results in serious semi-truck accidents or even death to others on the road.
+The team at the Law Firm of Flora Templeton Stuart, Kentucky and Tennessee personal injury lawyers are ready to come to the scene and preserve evidence.
 Call us 24/7 if you need help.

 If someone else is found fully or partially responsible for your accident, you may be able to recover compensation to the extent of the other party’s culpability for some or all of these damages:

 We have the experience and resources to make a difference in the lives of our injured clients.
 We are the law firm that cares about you.

 If you or a loved one have been injured in a semi-truck accident call us!
 Kentucky Personal injury lawyer Flora Templeton Stuart has represented hundreds injured by big trucks.
 The law firm of Flora Templeton Stuart will travel to the scene and to clients injured by big trucks.
 Call our law firm at (888) 782-9090 twenty-four hours a day, seven days a week.
 We happily serve to Bowling Green, Glasgow, Greenville Kentucky, and Tennessee.